 Secondhand smoke: Avoid dangers in the air

-Exposure to the toxins in secondhand smoke can cause cancer and other serious problems.
-Know what you're breathing — and consider practical steps for clearing the air.By Mayo Clinic Staff
+Exposure to the toxins in secondhand smoke can cause serious health problems.
+Know what you're breathing — and consider practical steps to protect your family.By Mayo Clinic Staff

 What's in secondhand smoke?